 Upon admission, applicants will be required to submit their official transcripts, at their own cost, directly to the Law School Admission Council.

-**If you are interested in starting at Arizona Law through the 3+3 program in Fall 2015, you must apply during the second semester of your junior year.
+**If you are interested in starting at Arizona Law through the 3+3 program in Fall 2015, you must apply during the second semester of your junior year on May 1 or after.
 3+3 ASAP candidates must apply beginning May 1 (with no LSAT score – see ASAP section above for further details).

 You can apply to transfer to Arizona Law or study as a visitor after your first year of law studies.
 Transfer and visitor applicants must submit the following by July 1 of the enrollment year: